Sicily Road Trip

 Starting in Palermo, the island’s capital, you are greeted with a mix of Norman architecture and vibrant markets.

 The Palatine Chapel inside the Royal Palace and the bustling Ballarò market are must-visits.
+That’s what makes Palermo endearing to us travelers — the chaotic energy that somehow works perfectly.

 Heading west from Palermo, the ancient city of Segesta awaits.